-- All wastes shall be stored in containers which are compatible with the scheduled wastes to be stored, durable and which are able to prevent spillage or leakage of the scheduled wastes into the environment.
-(Please refer table 1 for scheduled waste management) (1.8.2.4) - 2.
+- 1. All wastes shall be stored in containers which are compatible with the scheduled wastes to be stored, durable and which are able to prevent spillage or leakage of the scheduled wastes into the environment. - 2.
 Containers containing scheduled wastes shall always be closed during storage except when it is necessary to add or remove the scheduled wastes. - 3.
-Maximum time for store waste in the laboratories must not exceed two weeks.
+Maximum time for storing waste in the laboratories must not exceed two weeks.